 Another parallel conversation is the discussion of insider movements (IM).
 Both IM (Talman and Travis 2015) and CPM missiologies believe that traditional church models original to Christendom are inadequate for movements of new Christ-followers that are indigenously led and locally contextualized.
 However, while new believers in IMs retain their religious identity, CPMs “make a clean break with their former religion and redefine themselves with a distinctly Christian identity” (Garrison 2004c, 154).
 Note however that the IM label is often used by critics to lump dissimilar types of “insiders” into a single dichotomized category.
 In this sense, IM is ill-defined and imprecise: there are many kinds of IMs that do not fit well in tightly defined missiological descriptions (Farah 2015).
 Especially in least-reached people groups where a kingdom movement is inbreaking for the first time, socioreligious identity is often unclear or irrelevant for the new Christ followers.
-In any case, while identity is an ongoing issue for CPMs, it is far less of an issue than it is for IMs where insider identity is the definitive feature of the missiology itself.
+In any case, while identity is an ongoing issue for CPMs, it is far less an issue than for IMs, where insider identity is the definitive feature of the missiology itself.

 Examining Tensions within CPM Missiology from an Intercultural Perspective